 Fontana Lake, nestled in western North Carolina's Smoky Mountains, was built by the Tennessee Valley Authority (TVA) to provide hydroelectric power to the surrounding area.
 It includes the tallest dam in the TVA system and the tallest dam in the eastern United Sates.
-Fontana Lake is considered to be one of the most beautiful mountain lakes in the world.
+Fontana Lake is often called one of the most beautiful mountain lakes on earth.

 It's impossible to talk about Fontana Lake without mentioning Fontana Dam's unique properties.
 An engineering marvel, the dam reaches skyward 480 feet and unlike many other dams, no water spills over the top.
 As the reservoir fills and nears capacity, water is let out through spillways at the base of the dam.
 Fontana Dam was built as the United States entered World War II, and served to generate power and produce aluminum that the country needed during the war.
 The dam stretches 2365 feet across the Little Tennessee River.

 Clocking in at an impressive 10,230 acres, Fontana Lake offers visitors many recreational activities.
 With over 39 miles of winding hiking trails, this mountain lake provides you with stunning vistas and incredible photo opportunities.
 Additionally, the Appalachian Trail, extending more than 2,000 miles north-south from Georgia to Maine, passes over the top of Fontana Dam, so if you'd like to say you've walked the Appalachian Trail, Fontana Lake is the place to do it.
 The TVA maintains a trail shelter with hot showers, earning it the moniker Fontana Hilton by grateful hikers.